davidsilva0506/InPostDelivery/README.md

 - **Package Categories:** Packages are organized into "Ready" and "Other"
 - **Package Details:** Access detailed information about each package, including status, sender details and delivery dates.
 - **Archiving:** Archive packages for better organization and historical tracking.
+- **Pull to Refresh:** Refresh the package list by pulling down on the list, ensuring you have the most up-to-date package information.

 ## Technologies Used